 Space on your dashboards is a limiting factor

-Setting up toggle measures in Power BI helps to use the space better
+To make the best use of limited space setting up toggle measures in Power BI helps to use the space better

 One of the key challenges with dashboard building is finding the balance between detail and available space